tchan1002/apache/README.md

 # Sherpa Chrome Extension

-A Chrome extension that helps you find the best page on any website by leveraging the Pathfinder API.
+A Chrome extension that answers questions about any website by leveraging the Pathfinder API's Q&A capabilities.

 ## Features

+- **Ask questions**: Type any question about the current website
+- **Get instant answers**: Receive AI-powered answers based on site content
+- **Source attribution**: See which page the answer came from
-- **One-click navigation**: Click the extension to be taken to the best page on the current site
+- **One-click navigation**: Go directly to the source page
-- **Smart caching**: Uses 15-minute TTL caching for fast responses
-- **Alternative suggestions**: Shows the next best page as an alternative
-- **User feedback**: Collects feedback to improve recommendations
+- **User feedback**: Help improve answer quality
 - **Minimal permissions**: Only requires access to current tab and Pathfinder API

 ## How it works

 1. **Click the extension** on any webpage
-2. **Sherpa analyzes** the current site using the Pathfinder API
-3. **Navigate automatically** to the best page found
-4. **See alternatives** and provide feedback to improve results
+2. **Ask a question** like "forgot clinic phone number" or "how to contact support"
+3. **Get an answer** with source attribution
+4. **Navigate to source** if you want to see more details
+5. **Provide feedback** to help improve future answers

 ## Installation